HollyBrolly/ramsay/README.md

 Although the unit of `gossip_interval` is documented on [Riak Wiki] [2], it's hard to tell **what** is it, just looking at the configuration file.
-Of course, one way of dealing with this is by having a convention; for example you might decide that *all time values are in milliseconds*.
-But we think a better way is to use *tagged* values:
+Of course, one way of dealing with this is by having a convention; for example you might decide that *all time values* in your project are in milliseconds.
+Obviously that doesn't work for people not familiar with the convention; `ramsay` solves the readability problem by using *tagged*
+values:

 ```erlang
 {default_bucket_props, [